Intuniv: Answers to Your ADHD Medication Questions

-How effective is Intuniv at treating ADHD?
+How effective is Intuniv at treating ADHD in children?

-About 70 percent of people who take Intuniv get robust benefits, and we don’t know, in advance of taking it, who will respond well.
+About 70 percent of people who take Intuniv for ADHD get robust benefits, and we don’t know, in advance of taking it, who will respond well.
 A person has to try the medication.
 It typically takes a week to find out if it will help.
 The benefits accrue over time.
 Twenty percent of people won’t see any benefit and may feel crummy.
 About 10 percent experience irritability from the first dose.
 In my experience, the irritability doesn’t wear off, and I tell affected patients to stop taking it.

-How has Intuniv worked for your patients?
+How has Intuniv worked for your patients with ADD?

 I started out as a skeptic about Intuniv — a time-release version of the alpha-2 agonist guanfacine — but my ADHD patients’ favorable responses have made me an advocate for it.
 I prescribe it for all age groups, not just the six- to 17-year-old group for which the FDA approved it.
 I almost always use it as an adjunct to a stimulant.

-What makes Intuniv different?
+What makes Intuniv different from other ADHD medications?

 The time-release kinetics of Intuniv make the difference.
 The quick absorption of immediate-release guanfacine causes the nervous system to fight the effects of the medication — or immediate-release stimulants, for that matter — when it is released, in a rush, into the bloodstream.
 You experience that “fight” as side effects.
 The extended, gradual release of Intuniv doesn’t seem to elicit this reaction in the nervous system.